 Question: Can I charge my digital camera or other batteries on my trip?

-Answer: As you hike through the lodge to lodge basis, there are better opportunities to charge a battery.
+Answer: As you hike through the lodge basis, there are better opportunities to charge a battery.
 We recommend you bring an extra pair in case.
 Remember to bring your own adapters!.

 Question: Are there any communication facilities on Ama Dablam base camp trek?